keolo/population/README.md

 * This project is organized into three distinct services
-  * [Importer](services/importer): Extract, transform, and load population data from CSV files to an embedded database
+  * [Importer](services/importer): Extract, transform, and load population data from CSV files into an embedded database
-  * [Server](services/server): Retrieve and respond with population metadata for a given zip code
+  * [Server](services/server): For a given zip code, retrieve and respond with population metadata
   * [Client](services/client): Consume Server API

 ```text